 The use of PTWs varies between countries.
 PTWs are more popular in southern European countries, with high rates for motorcycles and even higher for mopeds (Table 1).
-Greece is at the top with 128 mopeds and 142 motorcycles per 1.000 inhabitants.
-Figures for Portugal lie between those for southern and other countries with a rate of 31 for mopeds and 19 for motorcycles which are low even relative to western and northern European countries.
-At the other extreme for mopeds is Great Britain with only one moped per 1000 inhabitants.
-For the other countries the rates are about 25 for mopeds (with Finland higher at 57 and Sweden low at 11) and 40 for motorcycles (with Austria and Germany higher at 53 and 50 resp. and Denmark low with 27).
-Switzerland has a surprisingly high rate for motorcycles with 86.
+Greece is at the top with 122 mopeds and 153 motorcycles per 1.000 inhabitants.
+Figures for Portugal lie between those for southern and other countries with a rate of 31 for mopeds and 21 for motorcycles which are low even relative to western and northern European countries.
+At the other extreme for mopeds is Great Britain with only one moped per 1.000 inhabitants.
+For the other countries the rates are about 25 for mopeds (with Finland higher at 59 and Lithuania low at 4) and 40 for motorcycles (with Switzerland higher at 87 and Lithuania low at 10).
 There is little information for middle European countries of which Czech Republic has a relatively high rate for mopeds: 46.